radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 ```$ sudo npm install pm2 -g```

-Now copy the repo folder (testpuppetgithub) into your linux user folder and :
+Now copy the repo folder (testpuppetgithub) into your linux /home/<youruser> folder and :

 ```$ cd testpuppetgithub```